flycat0101/gpu-viv6-andy/driver/release/SW/ReadMe_Linux.txt

    USE_POWER_MANAGEMENT      1        Enable GPU power managment code;
                              0        Disable GPU power management code; Should set it to 0 on FPGA board;

-   PAGED_MEMORY_CACHEABLE    1        paged memory will be cacheable;
-                                      only for those SOC which cann't enable writecombine without enabling cacheable;
-                             0        paged memory won't be cacheable;

 4. Run the applications
 =======================